EU Just Transition Fund in Ireland

 In essence, the EU JTF aims to address employment, economic, social and environmental impacts that come with the shift away from carbon-intense activities.
 In Ireland’s case, the territory supported by the Fund will focus on the regions where there have been direct impacts from the move away from peat production and electricity generation from peat.

 Ireland is set to receive up to €84.5 million from the EU Just Transition Fund over the period to 2027.
 With the Government of Ireland’s match funding using Exchequer resources, up to €169 million will be available.

 As required in legislation, Ireland has prepared a Territorial Just Transition Plan and accompanying Programme setting out the activities the Fund supports.
-With the European Commission’s recent adoption of Ireland’s Territorial Just Transition Plan and Programme, activities under the programme will begin rolling out in early 2023.
+With the European Commission’s adoption in December 2022 of Ireland’s Territorial Just Transition Plan and Programme, activities under the programme are being rolled out in 2023.

 This territorial designation was approved at Government level on the basis of:

 - A county-level analysis supported through the Structural Reform Support Programme of the European Commission